dridi/libvmod-querystring/README.rst

     make deb DPKG_BUILDPACKAGE_OPTS=-rfakeroot

 The resulting packages can be found in the ``dpkgbuild`` directory in your build tree.
-By default sources and changes are NOT signed.
+By default sources and changes are NOT signed, in order to sign packages the ``DPKG_BUILDPACKAGE`` variable MUST be redefined.

 If you need to build a Deb for a specific platform you may use ``pdebuild(1)`` and ``pbuilder(8)`` to set up the base tarball and then run ``make pdebuild``